Arizard/deathrun/README.md

 ##Peace To:
 * _Ownage (Monumental Gaming AU) ( STEAM_0:0:18355021 )_ - he has 7.5k hours on garrysmod and has contributed nothing to the wider community, yet likes to rag on people who actually put time and effort to improve a game that they love
+* _Revlak (Revlak's Palace) ( STEAM_0:0:39407576 )_ - this guy is just a dickhead skid who likes to DDoS anything with a heartbeat lmao
 * _Watch this space for more haters_